1964 Summer Paralympics: Participating delegations

 Nineteen delegations participated in the Tokyo Paralympics.

-The 1964 Games marked Austria,Fiji and South Africa's Paralympic Games début.
+The 1964 Games marked Austria, Fiji, Japan and South Africa's Paralympic Games début.
 South Africa had just been banned from taking part in the 1964 Summer Olympic Games, due to its policy of apartheid.
 It was not, however, banned from the Paralympics until 1980 Summer Paralympics,as Japan (in a host country position) did not oppose its participation.
-A letter from archery medalist Irene Preslipski published in the Wilkes-Barre Times Leader on December 1st, 1964 also mentions delegations from Ceylon, Mexico and the Philippines marching in the opening ceremony.
+A letter from archery medalist Irene Preslipski published in the Times Leader on December 1, 1964, also mentions delegations from Ceylon, Mexico and the Philippines marching in the opening ceremony.
 However, these countries only sent in officials.

 Ceremonies

-The Opening ceremony was organized in the Yoyogi Park, and the Closing Ceremony at 2nd Yoyogi National Gymnasium.
+The Opening ceremony was organized in the Yoyogi Park, and the Closing Ceremony at Yoyogi National Gymnasium.
 About 5000 spectators were present at both of the ceremonies.
 Then Crown Prince Akihito and Crown Princess Michiko were present in both of them.

-Media coverage
+Media Coverage & Reception

 Earlier it was thought that the Games might not get much media coverage, due to the focus on the Olympic Games, but both radio and television media gave high coverage to the Games.

+Most coverage in the media viewed the new Paralympics highly, and considered its new execution very well-done.
+The dedication to those with a variety of disabilities was thought to contribute to overall "international goodwill."
+This also made the Paralympic organization seem more "humane" since it was thought to be a good way of integrating disabled people into social and work environments.

+British press was notably criticized by the founder of the games, Dr Ludwig Guttmann, for what he considered to be "poor coverage" of the games.
+He felt that in comparison to other countries, British press seemed to view the Paralympics not as a sports event, but as standard news.